 I've got a few requirements:

-version and a new GitHub release at the same timeWhen I'm dealing with something with a number of moving pieces, the first thing
+main branchnpm version and a new GitHub release at the same timeWhen I'm dealing with something with a number of moving pieces, the first thing

 I do is break it down into small chunks.
-I'm going to need to coordinate npm
+I'm going to need to coordinate npm,

 GitHub, CI pipelines, and scripts.
 What's the first thing I can get started on

 without worrying about the whole ball of wax?
-The changelog
+The changelog CLI package has

 caught my eye, let's start with that.